 (SOURCE: https://www.taxumo.com/freelance-tax-philippines/ Date accessed: 11/10/19)

 To become a fully registered freelancer you need to acquire a Taxpayer Identification Number (TIN).
-This is the number which will relate to all your accounting matters.
+This is the number that will relate to all your accounting matters.
 The BIR now has an operational e-registration system where you can apply to get your number online.
 There is a registration fee of Php 500 which is applicable each year and can be paid either online or through an Authorized Agent Banks (AABs) at a convenient location for you.
 Once you have made the payment you need to attend your nearest BIR office to receive your TIN Card.
 You need to have this card to start the process of registering as self-employed / freelancer.

 The requirements for tax registration are as follows for freelance registration: